"What is the matter with you girl?"

 Get the orientation right if you're hiring right

 Oh!
 How many stories I have heard of poor or no orientation!

-It’s during this time, if you have done a pre-arrival orientation, you can discuss any unclear policies, etc and answer any lingering questions the employee may have.
+It’s also during this time, if you have done a pre-arrival orientation, you can discuss any unclear policies, etc. This also gives you a chance to answer any lingering questions the employee may have.

 Get the culture of your business right!